Communications and Retirement Strategies Director

 FACT: Since each municipality determines benefits and sets assumptions at the local level, it’s misleading to compare average funding levels.
 Moreover, MERS has a successful track record of improving the financial health of our member’s plans, including turning around and rehabilitating plans that are struggling financially when they enter MERS.
 This is why over 80% of Michigan pension plans have chosen to partner with MERS.

 MYTH: Underfunding in the MERS system is caused by overly generous assumptions about future investment returns and mortality rates.

 FACT: Underfunding occurs for many reasons including, historical benefit enhancements and the once in 100 year market downturn of 2008.
 In addition, as a voluntary system, many plans joined MERS underfunded.

-To ensure assumptions are sound, we perform an Experience Study every five years.
+To ensure assumptions are sound, we review our assumptions regularly and perform an Experience Study every five years.
 This best practice helps us ensure that each municipality’s plan assets are adequate to provide for the benefits that are expected to be paid and that each plan is making reasonable progress to achieve full funding.

-MYTH: There is less accountability, and responsibility is more dispersed and less direct than with MERS, compared to a county that manages its own pension system.
+There is less accountability with MERS and responsibility is less direct than compared to a municipality that manages its own pension system.

 Vanden Bosch Named New CEO (pdf)